Aisya-A5/Aisya-A5/README.md

 - 👋 Hi, I’m @Aisya-A5
-- 👀 I’m interested in Game development, Python, and data science.
+- 👀 I’m interested in Game development, Python, Artificial Intelligence, and data science.
 - 🌱 I’m currently learning to be good at my studies and aiming to be a data scientist
-- 📒 Eng. stud.
+- 📒 Telecom Eng. stud.

 <!---
 Aisya-A5/Aisya-A5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.